submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 #### TBD

 ### Connectivity Issues
-Deployment went through successfully but services/pods on one cluster are unable to connect to services on another clusters.
-This can be due to multuple factors - IP Sec tunnels, IP Table rules, Gateway pods, Routeagent etc.
+Submariner deployment completed successfully but Services/Pods on one cluster are unable to connect to Services on another cluster.
+This can be due to multiple factors outlined in the following sections.

 #### IPSec tunnel not created between clusters
 TBD